openoms/lightning-node-management/RestoreLNDonchainFundsInElectrum.md

     * Select the tab `BIP84` for bc1.. addresses.
     * Select `BIP49` for 3.. addresses.

-* Copy the private keys for the known or all addresses.
+* Copy the private keys for the known or all addresses (`Account Extended Private Key`).

 ### Open Electrum Wallet